openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 ### User warnings

-Under the following conditions *jpylyzer* will print a user warning to the standard error device (typically the console screen):
+Under the following conditions *jpylyzer* will report a user warning:

 #### No images to check
 If there are no input images to check (typically because the value of